Best Of19 min read

 • Collaboration features aren't as strong as Asana or Monday

-• Higher price point before the nonprofit discount is applied
+• Higher price before nonprofit discount

 9. Airtable — Best for Nonprofits with Custom Data Workflows